Pharmaceutical Industry at a Glance Comparison of New Drug Approval Status and Examination Periods in Japan, the U.S. and Europe

-The number of new drug items approved in Japan, the U.S., and Europe in 2022 and their review periods were investigated based on the impact of special measures on pharmaceutical affairs in each region.
-174 new drugs were approved in Japan in 2022, with 52 NMEs, the largest number of all approved drugs.
+The number of new drug items approved in Japan, the U.S., and Europe in 2022 and their review periods were investigated, taking into account the impact of special measures on pharmaceutical affairs in each region.
+174 new drugs were approved in Japan in 2022, with 52 NMEs, the largest number of all approved products in Japan.
 The median review period was 9.4 months for all approved products and 10.8 months for NMEs, which was similar to that of previous years, but Japan had the smallest median review period compared to the U.S. and Europe.
 The number of approvals for regenerative medicine products has been increasing in Japan, the U.S., and Europe in recent years, and the number of global products has also been increasing.

 1. Introduction